-YOUTH EXHIBITOR ENTRIES: Entries can be made through the FairEntry Program May 29th, 2023 through June 18th, 2023.
+LIVESTOCK EXHIBITOR ENTRIES: Entries can be made through the FairEntry Program May 1st, 2024 through May 31st, 2024.
 Entries must be submitted through FairEntry to be eligible for showing.

-OPEN EXHIBITOR'S ENTRY FEE: \$10.00 includes one weekly Gate Pass.
-Entry forms can be received through FAIR ENTRY starting May 29 through June 19, or open class entries will be accepted on the Sunday prior to fair from noon to 4:00 pm and Monday of fair week from 8:00 am to noon.
+STILL EXHIBITOR'S ENTRY FEE: \$10.00 includes one weekly Gate Pass.
+Entry forms can be received through FAIR ENTRY starting May 1st, 2024 still exhibit entries will be accepted on the Sunday prior to fair from noon to 4:00 pm and Monday of fair week from 8:00 am to noon.
+Exhibits need to be in place by noon.

-CAMPING: Reserve last year's campsite by paying in full before Saturday, June 1, 2023.
+CAMPING: Reserve last year's campsite by paying in full before May 10th, 2024.
 Unreserved sites will be available after the parents meeting.
 The fee for one week of camping is \$175.00 which includes two weekly gate passes.
 Power will be available to everyone (to the best of our ability, this is NOT guaranteed!).
 All campers must check in before parking in your site.
 Check in time is Sunday, before fair, 12:00 pm - 3:00 pm.
-Any questions, please call the fair office at (616) 677-1140 and leave a message.
+Any questions, please email the fair at berlinfairmi@gmail.com.